 The S&CC program encourages researchers to work with community stakeholders to identify and define challenges they are facing, enabling those challenges to motivate use-inspired research questions.

-Anchor Institution; Financial Institutions; For-Profit Business; Local Government; Non-Profit Organization; State Government
+Anchor Institution; Financial Institution; For-Profit Business; Local Government; Non-Profit Organization; State Government

 Eligible Recipients Detail: